agmscode/agms_ruby/README.md

 ## Usage

-Take a look at example code in the example folder
+Examples on how the AGMS Ruby library can be used are found as part of this package in: examples/
+ -- hpp.rb
+ -- invoicing.rb
+ -- recurring.rb
+ -- report.py
+ -- safe.rb
+ -- transaction.rb.

 ## Release Notes

-Support for Invoicing and Recurring are not yet completed.
+Support for Invoicing and Recurring are not yet completed and are still under development.

 ## Documentation